 The current hospital tax was added in PL 2003, c.
 513 and amended in PL 2003, c.
-673. The current hospital tax is distinct from the hospital assessment repealed in 1998 and the one-time hospital assessment in effect for fiscal year

-2003.
-For the state fiscal year beginning on July 1, 2004, the tax was increased to 2.23% of hospital net operating revenue was imposed.
+673. The current hospital tax is distinct from the hospital assessment repealed in 1998 and the one-time hospital assessment in effect for fiscal year 2003.
+For the state fiscal year beginning on July 1, 2003 a tax equal to 0.74% of hospital net operating revenue was imposed.
 For the state fiscal year beginning July 1, 2004, the tax was increased to 2.23% of hospital net operating revenue for the hospital's fiscal year that ended during calendar year 2002.
-For the state fiscal year beginning July 1, 2005, the hospital's taxable year was the hospital's fiscal year that ended during calendar year 2003.
-For the state fiscal years beginning on or after July 1, 2006, the hospital's taxable year was the hospital's fiscal year that ended during calendar year 2004.
+For the state fiscal year beginning July 1, 2006, the hospital's fiscal year that ended during calendar year 2003.
+For the state fiscal year that ended during calendar year 2003.
+For the state fiscal year that ended during calendar year 2003.
+For the state fiscal year that ended during calendar year 2003.
+For the state fiscal year that ended during calendar year 2003.
+For the state fiscal year that ended during calendar year 2003.
+For the state fiscal year that ended during calendar year 2003.
+For the state fiscal year that ended during calendar year 2004.
+For state fiscal year beginning on or after July 1, 2006, the hospital's fiscal year was the hospital's fiscal year that ended during calendar year 2004.
 For state fiscal year beginning on or after July 1, 2008, PL 2007, c.
 545, allowed for further growth in the tax base year to the hospital's fiscal year that ended during calendar year 2006.
 For state fiscal years beginning on or after July 1, 2010, PL 2009, c.
 571, Part AAA, again updated the base year to the hospital's fiscal year ending during calendar year 2008.
 The tax base year and rate are fixed thereafter.

 PL 2009, c.
 571, Part VV added a new one-time hospital assessment effective for state fiscal year 2011 equal to 0.12% of net operating revenue for the each hospital's fiscal year that ended during calendar year 2008.
-Revenue from this one-time assessment will accrue to the General Fund.
+Revenue from this one-time assessment accrues to the General Fund.